calroc/Thun/docs/Types.rst

 ``doc_from_stack_effect()``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As a convenience I’ve implemented a function to convert the Python stack
+As a convenience I've implemented a function to convert the Python stack
 effect comment tuples to reasonable text format.
 There are some details
 in how this code works that related to stuff later in the notebook, so
-you should skip it for now and read it later if you’re interested.
+you should skip it for now and read it later if you're interested.

 .. code:: ipython2